Formatos de audio y video soportados

 Tamaño de salida del video

-Some codecs impose limitations on output size, H.264, for example requires both the height and width to be divisible by 2.
+Some codecs impose output size restrictions.
+For example, H.264 requires both width and height to be divisible by 2.